GuyChapGH/CapstoneQuiz/README.md

 This template works in conjunction with the 'play_quiz.js' file.
 It renders the first question and answers of the quiz and holds data used by the JavaScript file.

 ### quiz_select.html
-This template renders the `ContestantSelectForm`.
+This template renders the `ContestSelectForm`.

 ### results_display.html
 Quiz results are rendered in this template and it provides a container for the barchart 'canvas' used by 'results_display.js'.